 2 tsp salt (see note 2)

 tsp = teaspoon

 Store this recipe for curry powder in an airtight jar out of direct sunlight.
 Use within 3 months before making more.

+Note: You could dry toast the peppercorns, coriander, cumin and fennel seeds before grinding.
+This toasting really brings out the flavours and aromas.
 See the grinding page for step-by-step info and photos on this simple process.
 (Link opens in new window)